 Meaning and History

-Chung Ju-Yung first established the Hyundai Engineering and Construction Company, and only after a certain period he acquired the Hyundai Motor Company.
-The difference between them is exactly twenty years, so the entrepreneur has accumulated a lot of experience to engage in serious production – the automobile industry.
+Chung Ju-Yung first established the Hyundai Engineering and Construction Company and, after a certain period, acquired the Hyundai Motor Company.
+The difference between them is exactly twenty years, so the entrepreneur has accumulated a lot of experience to engage in serious production in the automobile industry.

-When the production of passenger cars became more active globally, the South Korean company also thought about this business, inviting George Turnbull, a former manager from Austin Morris, to cooperate.
-And he, wishing to support the company’s prestige adequately and cars, turned to the best British engineers for help.
+When passenger car production became more active globally, South Korean companies also considered this business, inviting George Turnbull, a former manager from Austin Morris, to cooperate.
+He wished to adequately support the company’s prestige and cars and turned to the best British engineers for help.

 What is Hyundai?